Post Updated: 07/13/2022

-If this is the first time you are seeing what I am doing to the room that used to be my oldest daughter’s room – here is what the room looked like after I pulled up the carpet.
-I am turning the room into a fitness/exercise room.
-You can see my vision for it in this post.
-It is a very low budget makeover.
+If this is the first time you are seeing what I am doing to the interior decor of a bedroom that used to be my oldest daughter’s room – here is what the room looked like after I pulled up the wall-to-wall carpet.

 Can You Paint Subfloor?

 I am saving money by not replacing the flooring.
-I will eventually add new carpet or hardwood, but for now I am happy with simply painting the subfloor to look stylish and modern.
+I may eventually add new carpet or hardwood, but for now I am happy with making a statement by simply painting the subfloor to look stylish and modern.

-I thought about painting it decoratively using a stencil, but I want the room to be simple and serene just like a yoga studio.
+I thought about painting the plywood floor decoratively using a stencil, but I want the room to be simple and serene just like a yoga studio.